-Currently, we are entering a new era of diabetes care for children, with the rapid evolution of closed loop systems, one of which has now been approved by the FDA for clinical rather than just research use.
-All systems in development rely on glucose measurements via CGM transmitted to an insulin delivery system(pump) which uses a computerized algorithm to adjust insulin infusion based on upper and lower limits and the rate of change in increase or decrease of glucose values.[34, 35] Bi-hormonal systems (insulin and glucagon) can rapidly alter high or low glucose values and be used with safety during normal activity and exercise.
-[36, 37] The next decade should see application of these tools to an increasing number of patients with T1DM.
+Currently, we are entering a new era of diabetes care for children, with the adoption of closed loop systems (33).
+All systems in development rely on glucose measurements via CGM transmitted to an insulin delivery system (pump) which uses a computerized algorithm to adjust insulin infusion based on upper and lower limits and the rate of change in increase or decrease of glucose values (34-36). versions of the closed-loop system that are semiautomated are FDA approved for use in children.
+Semi-automated closed-loop systems, also known as hybrid closed loop systems, are characterized by the combination of automated insulin delivery via an algorithm for basal requirement and user-initiated insulin delivery for meals.
+A setting to suspend insulin delivery when glucose is low or rapidly downward trending can be utilized to avoid hypoglycemia.
+To improve ease of mobility, a tubeless insulin pump that can be operated by a third party through a wireless receiver is available and useful for very young children with control exercised by a parent.

+Bi-hormonal systems (insulin and glucagon) can rapidly alter high or low glucose values and be used with safety during normal activity and exercise (37, 38).
+This system has not yet been approved for commercial use.
+However, the next decade should see application of these tools to an increasing number of patients with T1DM.

-The clinical management for patients with T1DM is based on adequate insulin replacement matched to food intake and as modified by exercise.
-Insulin is required throughout the whole day to prevent development of a starvation state and ketosis; the basal insulin requirement.
+The clinical management for patients with T1DM is based on adequate insulin replacement matched to food intake and modified by exercise.
+Insulin is required throughout the whole day to prevent development of a starvation state and ketosis i.e., the basal insulin requirement.

-Recurrent hypoglycemia represents a mismatch between insulin provided and caloric expenditure, which occurs as a result of not covering the basal amount or a bolus with appropriate food intake, malabsorption of food e.g. celiac disease, or exercise without adjustment in the insulin dose or omission of additional calories before or after the exercise. unexplained episodes of hypoglycemia require re-evaluation of the insulin regimen, exclusion of concurrent conditions such as acute illness with diminished food intake, and testing for celiac disease, hypothyroidism and Addison's disease.
+Recurrent hypoglycemia represents a mismatch between insulin provided and caloric expenditure, which occurs as a result of not covering the basal amount or a bolus with appropriate food intake, malabsorption of food e.g., celiac disease, or exercise without adjustment in the insulin dose or omission of additional calories before or after the exercise. unexplained episodes of hypoglycemia require reevaluation of the insulin regimen, exclusion of concurrent conditions such as acute illness with diminished food intake, and testing for celiac disease, hypothyroidism, and Addison's disease.

-In special circumstances where adherence to recommended regimens is not being followed due to various psycho-social limitations, a twice daily regimen of pe-mixed insulin(NPH/Reg70/30) may be prescribed, though it is known not to be ideal.
+In special circumstances where adherence to recommended regimens is not being followed due to various psycho-social limitations, a twice daily regimen of pre-mixed insulin (NPH/Reg70/30) may be prescribed, though it is known not to be ideal.
+In developing countries with limited resources to treat diabetes, this twice daily dosing regimen of NPH and regular continues to be vital to avoid DKA but is associated with less optimal glycemic control.